uozrobotics/hackathon2025_ws/README.md

 vcs pull -nw6
 ```

-If you want to update repositories, switch to the correct branches of, and update gazebo models, you
+If you want to update repositories, switch to the correct branches and update gazebo models, you
 can re-run the installation script
 ```
-./scripts/update_ws
+./scripts/update
 ```